inspec/inspec/docs/config.md

 You may have as many credential sets in the config file as you require.

-If you use a target URI and the portion after the `://` cannot be matched to credential set name, InSpec will send the URI to Train to be parsed as a Train URI.
+If you use a target URI and the portion after the `://` cannot be matched to credential set name, Chef InSpec will send the URI to Train to be parsed as a Train URI.
 Thus, you can still do `ssh://someuser@myhost.com`.

 You can use a credential set, and then override individual options using command line options.